chef/chef-web-docs/chef_master/source/config_rb_client.rst

    The path to the environment.
 Default value: ``/var/chef/environments``.

 ``exit_status``
-   When set to ``:enabled``, chef-client will use `standardized exit codes <https://github.com/chef/chef-rfc/blob/master/rfc062-exit-status.md#exit-codes-in-use>`_ for Chef client run status, and any non-standard exit codes will be converted to ``1`` or ``GENERIC_FAILURE``.
+   When set to ``:enabled``, Chef Infra Client will use `standardized exit codes <https://github.com/chef/chef-rfc/blob/master/rfc062-exit-status.md#exit-codes-in-use>`_ for Chef Infra Client run status, and any non-standard exit codes will be converted to ``1`` or ``GENERIC_FAILURE``.
 This setting can also be set to ``:disabled`` which preserves the old behavior of using non-standardized exit codes and skips the deprecation warnings.
 Default value: ``nil``.

    .. note:: The behavior with the default value consists of a warning on the use of deprecated and non-standard exit codes.
-In the 13.x release of Chef Client and beyond, using standardized exit codes is the default behavior and cannot be changed with this config item.
+In the release of Chef Client 13.x and beyond, using standardized exit codes is the default behavior and cannot be changed with this config item.

-   In Chef Client 13.x, you will also need to set ``client_fork false`` in the Chef Client config file in order to capture the standard return code.
-Otherwise, you will be gathering the exit status of the master process, and not that of the forked chef-client process that did the actual run.
-Chef 14.x allows the standard return codes to be returned to the calling shell in both forking and non-forking mode.
+   In Chef Client 13.x, you will also need to set ``client_fork false`` in the Chef Infra Client config file in order to capture the standard return code.
+Otherwise, you will be gathering the exit status of the master process, and not that of the forked Chef Infra Client process that did the actual run.
+Chef Client 14.x allows the standard return codes to be returned to the calling shell in both forking and non-forking mode.

 ``file_atomic_update``
    Apply atomic file updates to all resources.
 Set to ``true`` for global atomic file updates.
 Set to ``false`` for global non-atomic file updates.
 (Use the ``atomic_update`` setting on a per-resource basis to override this setting.)
 Default value: ``true``.